ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/04-writingyourrecipe.md

 > >
 > > - A preprocessing task that converts the gridded temperature data to a timeseries
 > >   of global temperature anomalies
-> > - A diagnostic tasks that calls our Python script, taking our preprocessed
+> > - A diagnostic task that calls our Python script, taking our preprocessed
 > >   timeseries data as input.
 > >
 > {: .solution}